iemabdullah/File-Converter/README.md

 ## Credits

-This tool is developed by **Codiify**.
+This tool is developed by **abdullahcoded.blogspot.com**.
 For any queries or suggestions, feel free to contribute or raise an issue in the GitHub repository.

 ## License